-There are several au pair agencies that you can work with, including Cultural Care Au Pair (our agency), Au Pair in America, Great Au Pair, CHI Au Pair, and several more.
+There are several au pair agencies that you can work with, including Cultural Care Au Pair, Au Pair in America, Great Au Pair, CHI Au Pair, and several more.
 When you sign up, you create a profile to describe your family, your lifestyle, your philosophies, and your values.
-The au pairs do the same.
+You post pictures and give an overview of what life is like in your family.
+The au pairs also write up some information and post pictures of themselves and their lives.
 Much like online dating, families can browse au pair profiles.
 The agency can help match you or you can look for matches on your own.
 You can also narrow down your search based on criteria such as male or female au pairs, being a speaker of a particular language or from a certain country, being qualified to work with infants, having a driver’s license, and lots of other criteria.
 Once a potential match has been identified, families and au pairs typically do a Skype interview.
 From there, a match can be made or both parties can keep looking.

 So they live with you?